The physical, nutritional and mental demands of being a performing artist are similar to those of the athletic

 - How to implement health and fitness training programs for performing artists

-This 15-credit graduate certificate program is delivered in a hybrid format featuring online programming across two years with three total on-campus live seminars on the Winchester campus.
+This 15-credit graduate certificate program is delivered in a hybrid format featuring online programming across two years with two total on-campus live seminars on the Winchester campus.

 PAHF 700 Musculoskeletal Terminology for Performing Artists (1 credit)

 PAHF 702 Anatomy & Kinesiology of Performing Artists (3 credits)

 PAHF 703 Nutrition for Performing Artists (3 credits)